risk-first/website/practices/Estimates.md

 Estimates are a huge source of contention in the software world:

 > "Typically, effort estimates are over-optimistic and there is a strong over-confidence in their accuracy.
 The mean effort overrun seems to be about 30% and not decreasing over time." - [Software Development Effort Estimation, _Wikipedia_](https://en.m.wikipedia.org/wiki/Software_development_effort_estimation).

+In their research "Anchoring and Adjustment in Software Estimation", [Aranda and Easterbrook](http://www.cs.toronto.edu/%7Esme/papers/2005/ESEC-FSE-05-Aranda.pdf) asked developers split into three groups (A, B and Control) to give individual estimates on how long a piece of software would take to build.
+They were each given the same specification.
+However:

+- Group A was given the hint: "I admit I have no experience with software, but I guess it will take about two months to finish".
+- Group B were given the same hint, except with _20_ months.

+How long would members of each group estimate the work to take?
+The results were startling.
+On average:

+  - Group A estimated 5.1 months.
+  - The Control Group estimated 7.8 months.
+  - Group B estimated 15.4 months.

+The anchor mattered more than experience, how formal the estimation method, or _anything else_.  _We can't estimate time at all_.

+## Is Risk To Blame?

 Why is it so bad?
 The problem with a developer answering a question such as: